RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

   For all usages as of 2020/12/12, this only has a value of `1`.

+### `30` - `DAMAGED_ABNORMAL_STATUS`

+Triggered once when the user is hit by an attack with the specified affliction status.

+`Val 1 = 6` means that the ability will be triggered once the user is hit by an attack that stuns the target.

+- **Val 1**: Enum number of the affliction status to trigger this condition.
+  Check [the enum of the affliction statuses](/dlparse/enums/status.py) for the ID correspondence.

 ### `37` - `HP_NOREACH`

-Check if the user's HP is < a certain threshold.
+Effective if the user's HP is < a certain threshold.

 `Val 1 = 40` means that the condition holds if the user's HP is < 40%.